d12frosted/elpa-mirror/stable-melpa/hydra-readme.txt

 heads can be called in succession with only a short extension.
 The Hydra is vanquished once Hercules, any binding that isn't the Hydra's head, arrives.
-Note that Hercules, besides vanquishing the Hydra, will still serve his original purpose, calling his proper command.
+Note that Hercules, besides vanquishing the Hydra, will still serve his orignal purpose, calling his proper command.
 This makes the Hydra very seamless, it's like a minor mode that disables itself automagically.